Frequently Asked Questions

 Absolutely!

 Previously dried flowers can be very fragile, so dropping them off in person is preferred!
-If you must ship though, please be sure to following shipping instructions to a tea, otherwise I may end up receiving a box of confetti and dust.
+If you must ship though, please be sure to following shipping instructions to a tea, otherwise I may end up receiving a box of confetti and dust - that's unfortunately not something I can rectify.

 Faux flowers don’t need as much care when shipping, but we don’t want them arriving squished either (as reshaping them isn’t an easy task).